 Last week I fell in love with Iceland.
 This was a country that had been on my travel bucket list for a while, and it more than lived up to expectations.
 Me and my friend Cindy spent just over 3 days exploring this beautiful place and I was genuinely gutted when it was time to fly home.

 We stayed at the SummerDay Guesthouse in Reykjavik, which is around a 20-30 minute walk from the city centre.
-It turned out we were the only people booked to stay there for the whole of our trip, so it was basically like having a giant apartment to ourselves!
+We were expecting to share a kitchen and bathroom, but when we arrived it turned out we were the only people booked to stay there for the whole of our trip, so it was basically like having a giant apartment to ourselves!

 Considering we paid less than £200 each for 4 nights it was a proper bargain.
-Plus our flights from Gatwick were only £88 per person through WOW Air (no I hadn’t heard of them either haha).
+Plus our flights from Gatwick were only £88 per person through WOW Air (no I hadn’t heard of them either ha).
+If you’re looking to stay more central then look out for hotels along the street Laugavegur (where most of the bars and restaurants are) or near to the Hallgrimskirkja church.

 One thing you must do in Reykjavik is visit Hallgrímskirkja Church.
 It’s around 900kr (just over £6) to take the lift to the top, but the stunning 360° views of the city below are definitely worth it.
 The harbour area is also lovely to walk around if it’s not too chilly.